facebook/docusaurus/website/docs/migration/migration-overview.md

 This doc guides you through migrating an existing Docusaurus 1 site to Docusaurus 2.

-We try to make this as easy as possible, and provide a migration cli.
+We try to make this as easy as possible, and provide a migration CLI.

 ## Main differences {#main-differences}